 Storage Gateway is a cloud storage gateway that lets you connect your on-premises applications with Oracle Cloud Infrastructure.
 Applications that can write data to an NFS target can also write data to the Oracle Cloud Infrastructure Object Storage, without requiring application modification to uptake the REST APIs.

 Storage Gateway is the evolution of the Storage Software Appliance that was launched with Oracle Cloud Infrastructure Classic.
-Now that you’re migrating to Oracle Cloud Infrastructure Object Storage, you’ll use Storage Gateway, with its enhanced file-to-object transparency and improved scale and performance.
+By migrating to Oracle Cloud Infrastructure Object Storage, you are using Storage Gateway with its enhanced file-to-object transparency and improved scale and performance.

 Storage Gateway and Oracle Cloud Infrastructure Concepts